-Methadone used in Treatment
+Methadone Used in Treatment

 Methadone is classified under a group of drugs named opiates.
 While it was once used to treat pain, it is now commonly used as a part of addiction treatment, especially for heroin and narcotic painkillers.
-However, treatment with methadone requires extra attention and care, or it could prove counterproductive and incur the risk of addiction.
+However, Treatment with Methadone requires extra attention and care, or it could prove counterproductive and incur the risk of addiction.

 How Does Treatment with Methadone Work?

-Methadone is often used to taper off dependency on heroin.
+Methadone Treatment is often used to taper off dependency on heroin.
 It can alleviate withdrawal symptoms of heroin, including shivering, muscle spasms and shaking, and the need to take the drug.
 If you’re a heroin addict, just a few hours of withdrawal can also manifest as physical symptoms.
-You would require proper treatment at one of the nearby methadone clinics.
+You would require proper treatment at one of the nearby Methadone clinics.

-Treatment with methadone uses the drug’s ability to obstruct the ‘high’ that you get from drugs like heroin and codeine.
+Treatment with Methadone uses the drug’s ability to obstruct the ‘high’ that you get from drugs like heroin and codeine.
 It provides a similar effect, making up for the craving you feel.
 This ‘replacement therapy’ is an important part of addiction treatment.

 Methadone is often used as a substitute for the substance you’re addicted to, especially heroin.
 It is essential for heroin addiction treatment during maintenance therapy and detoxification.
-In maintenance therapy, your physician might switch you to a heroin substitute like methadone.
-During detoxification, you temporarily switch to methadone to shift dependency from heroin.
-Then you will be gradually tapered off methadone to achieve complete withdrawal.
+In maintenance therapy, your physician might switch you to a heroin substitute like Methadone.
+During detoxification, you temporarily switch to Methadone to shift dependency from heroin.
+Then you will be gradually tapered off Methadone to achieve complete withdrawal.

 How Long is Methadone Treatment?

 The length of Methadone treatment differs for every person.
-Subcutaneous or oral delivery of methadone produces results in just 30 minutes to 1 hour.
+Subcutaneous or oral delivery of Methadone produces results in just 30 minutes to 1 hour.
 These effects last up to 48 hours.

-While your doctor will take all the necessary measures to ensure you qualify for treatment, there are certain side-effects that a patient can expect when availing treatment with methadone.
+While your doctor will take all the necessary measures to ensure you qualify for treatment, there are certain side-effects that a patient can expect when availing Treatment with Methadone.

 • Nausea